Fixed Income Fund

 For further discussion of the Fund’s investments strategies and risks, please refer to the Investment Funds Description – P Series.
 This is not an offer to purchase securities.

 The Fund seeks to earn additional income by lending a portion of its portfolio securities to brokers, dealers and other financial institutions.
 The loans are secured at all times by cash and liquid high-grade debt obligations.
 As with any extension of credit, there are risks of delay in recovery and in some cases even loss of rights in the collateral should the borrower fail financially.
 In addition, losses could result from the reinvestment of the cash collateral received on loaned securities.

 All expenses of the Fund are deducted from the Fund’s net asset value.
-The expenses include external investment management fees, operating expenses, bank custodial fees and miscellaneous fund administration and overhead expenses.
-The administrative and overhead expenses paid by the Fund represent the Fund’s pro rata portion of the expenses of Wespath Benefits and Investments and its affiliates including those incurred in connection with providing investment management, operating and administrative support to the Fund.
-These expenses are paid directly by the Fund, and are reflected in the unit price calculated for the Fund.
+The expenses include investment management fees, operating expenses, bank custodial fees and miscellaneous Fund administration expenses.
+These expenses are paid directly by FIF, and are reflected in the unit price calculated for the Fund.
 The unit price is multiplied by the number of units held in each client’s account to determine the total value of the client’s holdings in the Fund.
-For 2018, FIF’s expenses were equal to 0.46% of the Fund’s total assets.
+For 2020, FIF’s expenses were 0.47% of the fund’s total assets.